jerryjappinen/Servant/sites/home/technical-docs/theme-packages/how-themes-work.md

 ### Styles & scripts

-Servant supports both `.css` and `.less` files.
+Servant supports `.css`, `.less` and `.scss` files out of the box.
 They will be minified and provided as a single merged stylesheet for the users automatically. **You should not use `@import`** in the style files, since all files will be automatically loaded in the predetermined order anyway.

 For scripts, `.js` files are used.
-All script files are merged into a single, file for users.
+All JavaScript files are merged into a one file for users.

-**Note!** Remember, that sites can also include custom stylesheets and scripts, which will override anything in themes.
+**Note!** Remember, that sites can also include custom stylesheets and scripts.
+These can override the styles or scripts in themes.